California Health and Safety Code 11368 HS makes it a criminal offense to

 To help you better understand the laws against obtaining narcotics with a forged or altered prescription, our California criminal defense attorneys discuss the following, below:

-- 2. Elements of the Crime of Health and Safety Code 11368
+- 2. Elements of the Crime

-- 6. Related California offenses
+- 6. Related Offenses

 California Health and Safety Code 11368 HS makes it a crime to:

-- forge, alter, issue, or utter an altered prescription for a narcotic drug;
+- Forge, alter, issue, or utter an altered prescription for a narcotic drug;

-- issue or utter a narcotic drug prescription bearing a forged or fictitious signature; or
+- Issue or utter a narcotic drug prescription bearing a forged or fictitious signature; or

 California Health and Safety Code 11019 HS defines “narcotic drug” to include

-- opiates,
+- Opiates,

-- cocaine and coca leaf derivatives,
+- Cocaine and coca leaf derivatives, and

 - Heroin,